wn9237/rest_spec/markdowns/api/group_post_approleassignments.md

-# Create AppRoleAssignment
+# Create appRoleAssignment

-Use this API to create a new AppRoleAssignment.
+Use this API to create a new appRoleAssignment.
 ### Prerequisites
 The following **scopes** are required to execute this API:
 ### HTTP request